 For the full list of attributes that the Clarifresh platform currently evaluates and recommended quality standards for each, download our free app now.

-The Clarifresg platform also integrates with 3rd-party technology to evaluate external tomato attributes.
+The Clarifresh platform also integrates with 3rd-party technology to evaluate external tomato attributes.
 Learn more here.